-I have been keeping bees for around 18 years.
-Coming through the Winter with 5 colonies (no losses this year!) and this has now grown to 8 through expansion and a swarm.
-I am now focussed on trying to get a reasonable honey crop.
+I have been keeping bees for around 20 years.
+I will be focussed on trying to get a reasonable honey crop.
 I use mainly 14 x 12 National equipment but still have some of the standard BS National hives I started out with.
 My bees are in 2 locations just over 2 miles apart but have different foraging habitats – one is urban and the other is in a rural setting alongside the River Mole.

 General information on what to think about if you are getting started on beekeeping as well as articles on apiary management.
 I try and rear my own queens using grafting and and a Cloake board.
-For managing Varroa I use a homemade vaporiser and drone trapping.
+For managing Varroa I used Apivar for the first time and will see what the results are when monitor the mite drop.
 Go to Articles

 Asection with the main plans that I use for building some of my hive equipment.I have built other equipment, such as a solar wax melter, oxalic acid vaopriser but not got around to uploading the plans.
 For the completed equipment articles go to Plans